Eye docs and federal authorities warn against the dangers of buying unregulated artificial lenses.

 You've probably wondered what that fake bullet hole or blue body paint will do to your skin (hi, breakouts).
 But have you ever wondered what those cat-eye contacts are doing to your eyes?
 If you're getting them anywhere except from your eye doctor, the answer is: not good things.

-ICE, the U.S. Department of Immigration and Customs Enforcement (ICE) and the Food and Drug Administration (FDA) have issued warnings against them.
+Both the U.S. Department of Immigration and Customs Enforcement (ICE) and the Food and Drug Administration (FDA) have issued warnings against them.
 They're warning that using counterfeit contacts and unapproved decorative lenses illegally sold at retail outlets and online can indeed cause eye infections, pinkeye, and impaired vision.
-As of 2016, ICE, FDA, and U.S. Customs and Border Protection (CBP) have confiscated about 100,000 pairs of counterfeit, illegal, and unapproved contact lenses in an initiative called, ahem, Operation Double Vision.
-(No laughing, you guys—this is serious).
+As of 2016, ICE, FDA, and U.S. Customs and Border Protection (CBP) had even confiscated about 100,000 pairs of counterfeit, illegal, and unapproved contact lenses in an ongoing initiative called, ahem, Operation Double Vision.
+(No laughing, you guys—this is serious.)

 National studies conducted for optometrists found that 11 percent of consumers have worn decorative contact lenses, but the majority of those individuals purchased them without a prescription, according to ICE.
 Investigations into these illicit lenses have found that they may contain high levels of bacteria from unsanitary packaging, shipping, and storage conditions, as well as toxins like lead, which can be used in the coloring on decorative lenses and will leach directly into your eyes, according to ICE.
 (Not scared yet?
-Just read this story about a woman who left her contact in her eye for 6 months.
-Then you'll be scared.)
+Just read this story about a woman who had a contact stuck in her eye for 28 years.)